Alpine plants need a free draining growing environment to cope with the sudden influx of water created by melting snow in the Spring.

 To this mix we also add a control release fertiliser that provides months of nutrition, and a systemic insecticide which targets major soil and foliar pests.
 This is particularly appropriate for container grown plants.

-The standard mix is suitable for seedlings and young plants, as well as more established succulents.Available as Bulk bag (~1 m³) (£120.00 retail).
+The standard mix is suitable for seedlings and young plants, as well as more established succulents.Out of stock, normally available as Bulk bag (~1 m³) (£120.00 retail).